dibyendumajumdar/paxos/multi/Multi-Paxos.md

 * `Decree` - represents the value being agreed upon, i.e. the value being voted on.
 * `Decree number (dnum)` - decrees are numbered from 0, and sequentially allocated
 * `Ballot Number (b)` - a unique number made up of a pair - proposal number, and process id.
 Ballot Numbers are sorted by proposal number, followed by process id.
-* `Process id` - a unique id given to each process.
+* `Process pid` - a unique id given to each process.
 * `Proposal number (pnum)` - a monotonically increasing sequence number maintained by each process, `-1` indicates none, valid values are `>= 0`.
 * `Vote (v)` - a vote cast by a process, is a tuple containing the process id of the voter, the ballot number, and the decree being voted.
 Votes are ordered by ballot numbers.
 * `Ledger` - each process must maintain some data in persistent storage - the ledger represents the storage data structure.